thjung123/streamforge/docs/recovery/checkpoint-strategy.md

 - At-least-once delivery is guaranteed by default.
 - To achieve exactly-once, sinks must support idempotent writes or transactional commits.
-- For external systems like Redis or JDBC, additional idempotency logic may be required.

 ---